deverickapollo/umbrel-monero/README.md

 1. `sudo ./scripts/app stop meganero-monero`
 2. `sudo docker container prune`
 3. `docker images`
+4. Remove Old Image
-4. **Remove Specific Docker Image:**
+   1. **Remove Specific Docker Image:**
    	1. To remove a specific image, you can use:
    		`docker rmi [IMAGE ID or REPOSITORY:TAG]`
    		For instance, if the image ID is `abcd1234`, you can remove it using:
    		`docker rmi abcd1234`
    		Or if the image's repository and tag are `my_image:latest`, you can remove it using:
    		`docker rmi my_image:latest`
-5. **Remove All Docker Images:**
+   2. **Remove All Docker Images:**
    	1. `sudo docker image prune -a`
-6. `sudo docker pull deverickapollo/umbrel-monero:dev-refactor-settings`
+5. `sudo docker pull deverickapollo/umbrel-monero:dev-refactor-settings` - Make sure to set the tag to the version you want to pull.
+We recommend using the master branch.
-7. `sudo ./scripts/app start meganero-monero`
+6. `sudo ./scripts/app start meganero-monero`

 ## Contributing